Measure 1 - City of Bismarck

-On June 11th, Mandan residents will have the opportunity to vote on a half cent sales tax that will help fund City Hall accessibility, Public Safety, and Public Transportation needs.
+On November 5th, Bismarck residents will have the opportunity to vote on a half-cent sales tax that will help fund Public Safety and Public Transportation needs.

 Ballot Language